 Gallerie dell'Accademia Review

-The greatest museum of Venetian paintings in the world, these galleries were founded by Napoleon back in 1807 on the site of a religious complex he had suppressed.
+The greatest collection of Venetian paintings in the world hangs in these galleries founded by Napoleon back in 1807 on the site of a religious complex he had suppressed.
 They were carefully and subtly restructured between 1945 and 1959 by the renowned architect Carlo Scarpa.
-In them you'll find room after room of the most treasured Venetian masterpieces.

-Room 10 also houses several of Tintoretto's finest works, including three paintings from the life of St. Mark.
+Room 10 also houses several of Tintoretto's finest works, including three paintings from the life of Saint Mark.
 Titian's Presentation of the Virgin (Room 24) is the collection's only work originally created for the building in which it hangs.
-Don't miss rooms 20 and 21, with views of 15th- and 16th-century Venice by Carpaccio and Gentile Bellini (1429-1507), Giovanni's brother—you'll see how little the city has changed.
-(Note: The arrangementof the paintings described above may be changed during special exhibitions.)
+Don't miss rooms 20 and 21, with views of 15th- and 16th-century Venice by Carpaccio and Gentile Bellini (1429–1507), Giovanni's brother—you'll see how little the city has changed.
+(Note: The arrangement of the paintings described above may be changed during special exhibitions.)